Svennas/TDDE23-Python/README.md

 # Functional and Imperative Programming in Python

-In this prject I will try to complete the labs from TDDE23.
+In this project I will try to complete the labs from TDDE23.